 Retry Logic

-NotifyKit automatically retries failed webhook deliveries.
-This page explains how retries work and how to handle failures.
+NotifyKit automatically retries failed jobs.
+This page explains how retries work for both emails and webhooks.

 When a webhook delivery fails, NotifyKit re-queues it with exponential backoff: